 • Higher Costs—Your Hyundai dealer won’t be able to shop around for the best price.
 In fact, most dealerships aren’t able or willing to give you a lower price on a vehicle service contract.

-• Limited Timeframe—Unless you purchase a certified pre-owned Hyundai, you can only add an extended vehicle service contract at the time you buy a new Hyundai.
+• Limited Time Frame—Unless you purchase a certified pre-owned Hyundai, you can only add an extended vehicle service contract at the time you buy a new Hyundai.
 If you decide a few years into ownership that you’d like to protect your vehicle, you won’t be able to purchase a Hyundai-branded service contract.

 The 10-Year Hyundai Warranty: What Am I Missing?